The Relationship Between Language and Culture Explained

 How This Understanding Affects Your Language Learning Journey

-Understanding the culture behind a language can help immeasurably in understanding the connotations of a word, especially when there’s no equivalency in your own language.
+Being able to understand the culture behind a language can help immeasurably in understanding the connotations of a word, especially when there’s no equivalency in your own language.
 Not doing so can cause some embarrassing or offensive situations.

-Take a language like Japanese that feature words that are closely tied to the culture.
+Take a language like Japanese that has words that are closely tied to the culture.
 The Japanese don’t just have formal and informal forms, but honorific and humble forms as well.
 This is referred to as keigo.

 Now that you know why it’s all so important…

-So what have we learned today?
 Hopefully you can look back at your learning experience with more awareness about what to change about your learning methods or your mindset.
 We’ve discussed how closely related language and culture is and by association, the importance of learning the etymology of a language.

 It doesn’t have to be in-depth but maybe just enough to form a deeper understanding and appreciation for the quirks and rules of the language(s) you’re trying to learn.

 How deep is your understanding of the language you learned?
 Have you just memorized their definitions or translations, or do you understand what they mean and what they imply when spoken?

 When you take that understanding of culture and apply it as you learn the language, single words suddenly carry new meanings and words you once found just quirky and strange start to make a lot more sense.